-Represented on this page are the three Ikebana International chapters in Switzerland.
-Ikebana International (I.I.) is an international organisation based in Japan.
+Represented on this page are the three Ikebana International (I.I.) chapters in Switzerland.
+I.I. is an international non-profit organisation based in Japan.
 The Geneva, Zurich and Basel chapters offer members and interested parties a platform to get to know each other and network, and to participate in exciting and interesting workshops and events.
-Also represented are various schools as well as individuals who practice and teach Ikebana.
+Also represented are various schools as well as individuals who practice and teach ikebana.

 Follow us on Instagram

 We look forward to your visit and are happy to receive your feedback and answer any questions you may have.

 Ikebana (生け花) is the Japanese art of arranging flowers.
 Translated it means "living flowers".
 The meditative form of ikebana is called kadō (華道 "Path of Flowers").
 Practitioners both teachers and their students of kadō are called kadōka (華道家).